imarranz/imarranz.github.io/projects.md

 ### PYGENMET MANUAL

+I have written a manual to use the PYGENMET package, with descriptions about functions, examples, and code.

 <p style="text-align:center;">
 <img src="http://www.imarranz.com/pygenmet-manual/_images/cover.png" alt="PYGENMET Manual" width="300"/>
 </p>

 ### Data Science Workflow Management

-<p style="text-align:center;">
-<img src="https://github.com/imarranz/data-science-workflow-management/blob/main/figures/cover_dswm.png?raw=true" alt="Data Science Workflow Management Manual" width="300"/>
-</p>

 A very personal project.
 I like to be organized but especially in Data Science projects.
 Developing a project efficiently forces us to have the data, the notebooks and the results well organized.
 In this project I try to generate an outline of a Data Science project.

+<p style="text-align:center;">
+<img src="https://github.com/imarranz/data-science-workflow-management/blob/main/figures/cover_dswm.png?raw=true" alt="Data Science Workflow Management Manual" width="300"/>
+</p>

 [On GitHub](https://github.com/imarranz/data-science-workflow-management)